tidwall/sjson/README.md

 SJSON is a Go package that provides a [very fast](#performance) and simple way to set a value in a JSON document.
 For quickly retrieving JSON values check out [GJSON](https://github.com/tidwall/gjson).

-For a command line interface check out [JJ](https://github.com/tidwall/jj).
+For a command-line interface check out [JJ](https://github.com/tidwall/jj).

 Getting Started
 ===============